What is codependency and what are its symptoms?

-A codependent relationship is dysfunctional in that a person’s self-esteem and happiness is completely tied up in their partner’s wellbeing instead of their own.
-Codependency involves unhealthy helping and even enabling behaviors, a lack of inner boundaries, and a need to feel needed.
-While codependency most frequently applies to romantic relationships, such as spouses or partners, virtually any relationship can be affected by codependency.
+A codependent relationship is dysfunctional in that a person’s self-esteem and happiness are completely tied up in their partner’s wellbeing instead of their own.
+Codependency involves unhealthy helping and even enabling behaviors, a lack of inner boundaries, and a need to feel needed.1 While codependency most frequently applies to romantic relationships, such as spouses or partners, virtually any relationship can be affected by codependency.

 Codependency often goes hand in hand with addiction, as spouses or partners of someone battling addiction may regularly enable them to continue problematic drinking or drug-using behaviors, making excuses for them and helping them to cover it up.
-A codependent spouse often enables the addict by making excuses for them, cleaning up their messes, and taking care of them when they are intoxicated or sobering up.
+A codependent spouse often enables the user by making excuses for them, cleaning up their messes, and taking care of them when they are intoxicated or sobering up.1

 Someone who suffers from codependency needs to be needed and goes out of their way to help their partner or loved one regardless of any personal consequences.
 This is, of course, unhealthy and does not serve either person in the relationship as it allows the same mistakes and unhealthy behaviors to be perpetuated and ignored.

 A codependent person may appear selfless and strong; however, these types of relationships are highly dysfunctional and unhealthy.
 Codependent relationships and maladaptive behaviors are unlikely to improve on their own.
-In fact, they will likely get worse over time, Psych Central warns.
-With treatment, codependency is reversible, and relationships may be salvageable.
+In fact, they will likely get worse over time, Psych Central warns.2 With treatment that targets these behaviors along with other mental health problems, codependency is reversible, and relationships may be salvageable.

 Both forms of codependence have many things in common, however.
-Some common signs of codependence include:
+Some common signs of codependency include:2

 - Putting the feelings of others above oneself: Someone who suffers from codependence will often sacrifice their own feelings and wellbeing in order to make their partner happy.